-FRCS developed Goal 2 to ensure all students, including unduplicated students (Foster Youth, English Learners, and Socioeconomically Disadvantaged), are receiving the additional support they need.
-Our 2021-22 high school dropout rate is 11.4%, which is a +0.9% increase from 2020-21.
-To address this area of concern, we have hired additional counselors to monitor our students' Individualized Graduation Plan and to ensure our students are on track to meet graduation requirements.
+CCS developed Goal 2 to ensure all students, including unduplicated students (Foster Youth, English Learners, and Socioeconomically Disadvantaged), are receiving the additional support they need.
+We have hired additional counselors to monitor our students' Individualized Graduation Plan and ensure our students are on track to meet graduation requirements.
 Additionally, in the 2022-23 school year, we had a substantial increase from last year in our engagement survey.
-Accordingly, we have analyzed the data on the survey and ensured in providing a safe, healthy, and engaged learning environment for our students.
-For our 2022-23 school year we have 8.3% of our English Learners reclassified, which is a +1.5% increase from last year.
+Accordingly, we have analyzed the data from the survey and ensured in providing a safe, healthy, and engaged learning environment for our students.
+For our 2022-23 school year we have 2.4% of our English Learners reclassified, which is a +0.4% increase from last year.
 To address this specific area, we have created action item 2.2, which will continue to maintain certificated staff to provide the necessary support and resources for our English Learners.
-We hope the actions below will contribute to improving our overall goal to promote a safe, healthy, and engaged learning environment for all our students.
+We hope the actions below will contribute to improving our overall goal promoting a safe, healthy, and engaged learning environment for all our students.
 We have created actions and metrics to specifically address this goal below.